-- Policy LU-19.
-Continue to invest in Downtown and promote a broad mix of uses that attract greater numbers of people and employers to ensure Downtown's vitality as the civic, cultural and employment center of the East Metro. - Policy LU-20.
-Strengthen neighborhood connections to and within Downtown Saint Paul through development and improvements that support and complement Downtown businesses and urban villages. - Policy LU-21.
+- Policy LU-20.
+Continue to invest in Downtown and promote a broad mix of uses that attract greater numbers of people and employers to ensure Downtown's vitality as the civic, cultural and employment center of the East Metro. - Policy LU-21.
+Strengthen neighborhood connections to and within Downtown Saint Paul through development and improvements that support and complement Downtown businesses and urban villages. - Policy LU-22.
 Prioritize investments in infrastructure that: - 1.
 Improve tech access to improve conditions for a growing tech economy. - 2.
-Maintain and enhance the public realm to encourage street-level pedestrian activity.
-[Edited in response to comments from the Comprehensive Planning Committee.] - Policy LU-22.
+Maintain and enhance the public realm to encourage street-level pedestrian activity. - Policy LU-23.
 Maintain Downtown residential neighborhoods with services and amenities for people of all ages.